FreezingMoon/AncientBeast/contributing.md

 ## How to contribute to the website

 The website is pretty much wrapped around the game itself, meaning it reuses a lot of its assets.
-To keep things simple, the "stable" and "development" versions of the game are also included in this repository, but they'll require a Node.js server.
+To keep things simple, the "stable" and "development" versions of the game are also included in this repository, but they'll require a Node.js server.<br>
 It's built using HTML, CSS, Javascript, PHP and MySQL.
 It needs to run on a server, a local one will do just fine.

 ### Installing Dependencies